Fertility Acupuncture Melbourne

 Here in the acupuncture clinic, we don’t like to leave things to chance.

-In order to get really clear of what is standing in the way of your reaching your goal of natural fertility, our acupuncturists perform a fertility 150-point check before and during your initial consultation with us, and throughout your treatment timeline.
+In order to get really clear about what may be standing in the way of you reaching your goal of natural fertility, our acupuncturists perform a fertility 150-point check before and during your initial consultation with us, and throughout your treatment timeline.

 This is why we ask you to complete a comprehensive initial consultation form, plus ask a ton of questions before we even begin treatment!